 Worlds of Speculative Fiction is a monthly lecture and discussion series focused on philosophical themes in the narrative worlds created by now-classic authors in the field of speculative fiction.
 These talks are provided by ReasonIO, delivered by Greg Sadler, and hosted by the Brookfield Public Library.
-It is now in its second year.
+It is now in its third year.

 In the first year, after a more general lecture about genres of speculative fiction, we examined narrative worlds of the following authors: J.R.R.
 Tolkien, A.E.
 Van Vogt, C.S.
 Lewis, Isaac Asimov, Frank Herbert, Roger Zelazny, Ursula K. Leguin, Michael Moorcock, Philip K. Dick, Mervyn Peake, and George R.R.
 Martin.